BY PEGI EYERS

 3. Cheyanne Turions, “Reflecting on Couchiching: Some Thoughts on what it Means to Navigate,” Cheyanne Turions, (blog)

-This article originally appeared in the monthly webzine One Thousand Trees, February 2015.
+This article originally appeared in the monthly webzine One Thousand Trees, February 2015, having the theme "Sacred Activism."
 What could be more "sacred" than taking responsibility for healing the fractured relationship between the Settler Society and Turtle Island First Nations?